elcolumbio/mlrepricer/README.md

 You can clon it locally and cd into the top level folder. and install it with: pip install .

+## Usage
+this shoud work right now:

+from mlrepricer import helper
+from mlrepricer import listener, parser

+listener()  # will pull and delete messages from sqs forever

+helper.load_dataframe()   # returns the cleaned dataframe

 ## Objectives:
 - get data
 - dump all data in historic archive